Table of Contents

 π― In Summary:

-- π§Ί For simple pile storage (not rack), 20 ft clearance is allowed for everything.
+- π§Ί Simple pile storage?
+20 ft clearance is OK for everything.

 β¨ Why Is This Important?

-Because if the gap is too big, the fire can grow too much before the sprinklers react.
+If the gap is too big, fire can grow uncontrolled before sprinklers react.

-If the gap is smaller, sprinklers catch and control the fire quicker, reducing damage and saving lives! π‘οΈ
+A smaller gap allows sprinklers to catch the fire faster, reducing damage and saving lives! π‘οΈ

 π Table 20.9.4.3 β Class I Through Class IV Commodities (Explained Simply)

-βΆοΈ Clearances and In-Rack Sprinkler Options for Storage
+βΆοΈ Table Title: Clearances and In-Rack Sprinkler Options for Storage

-This table tells you how to handle fire protection when thereβs a **large gap between the top of the stored goods and the ceiling**, especially when you are storing Class I-IV commodities (ordinary goods like paper, fabrics, wood, etc.).
+This table tells you how to handle fire protection when thereβs a large gap between the top of stored goods and the ceiling, especially for Class I-IV commodities.

 π§Ή Breaking Down Each Row: